MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_tile_region_size.md

 ### -field Width

 The width of the tiled region, in tiles.
 Used for buffer and 1D, 2D, and 3D textures.
-For more info, see <a href="/previous-versions/windows/apps/hh781198(v=win.10)">Tile and toast image sizes</a>.

 ### -field Height

 The height of the tiled region, in tiles.
 Used for 2D and 3D textures.
-For more info, see <a href="/previous-versions/windows/apps/hh781198(v=win.10)">Tile and toast image sizes</a>.

 ### -field Depth